Norm O'Neill

 Norman Clifford Louis O'Neill OAM (19 February 1937 – 3 March 2008) was a cricketer who played for New South Wales and Australia.
 A right-handed batsman known for his back foot strokeplay, O'Neill made his state debut aged 18, before progressing to Test selection aged 21 in late 1958.
 Early in his career, O'Neill was one of the foremost batsmen in the Australian team, scoring three Test centuries and topping the run-scoring aggregates on a 1959–60 tour of the Indian subcontinent which helped Australia win its last Test and series on Pakistani soil for 39 years, as well as another series in India.
-His career peaked in 1960–61 when he scored 181 in the Tied Test against the West Indies, and at the end of the series, had a career average of 58.25.
+His career peaked in 1960–61 when he scored 181 in the tied Test against the West Indies, and at the end of the series, had a career average of 58.25.

 O'Neill's performances on the 1961 tour of England saw him named as one of the Wisden Cricketers of the Year.
 Thereafter his form was less formidable, characterised by nervousness and fidgeting at the start of his innings.
 Persistent knee problems, as well as a controversial media attack on the legality of West Indian bowler Charlie Griffith, saw him dropped from the Australian team after 1965.
 O'Neill also bowled occasional leg spin and was regarded as one of the finest fielders of his era.
-He later became a cricket commentator and his son Mark O'Neill also played cricket at state level.
+He later became a cricket commentator.
+His son Mark O'Neill also played cricket at state level.

-He was inducted into the Australian Hall of Fame by the CA in 2018.
+He was inducted into the Australian Hall of Fame by Cricket Australia in 2018.